Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Search/Offline geocode/README.md

 ## How it works

 1. Create an `AGSLocatorTask` object.
-2. Set up `AGSGeocodeParameters` and call `AGSGeocodeAsync` to get geocode results.
+2. Set up `AGSGeocodeParameters` and call `AGSGeocode(withSearchText:parameters:completion:)` to get geocode results.

 ## Relevant API